-Example 1: Tropical hardwood with wood defect
+Example 1: Beech with decay

 Practical experience on hard tree species has shown that the feed force measurement is only very slightly influenced by shaft friction.
 Especially for measurements on hard tree species in connection with an early stage of fungus-related wood decay, the feed force curve provides a large amount of information.
 Feed curve decreases cannot be covered by shaft friction effects as it can be the case with the drilling curve.
 An interpretation of the drilling resistance measurement result is considerably easier with the feed curve.